Gigi-Pons/data-structures-and-algorithms/search-algorithms/README.md

 ## TwoSum_BinarySearch
 This algorithm finds two numbers in a sorted array that add up to a target by fixing one number and using binary search to find the other.
 It loops through each number, calculates what the second number should be, and searches for it in the remaining part of the array using binary search.
 This approach is efficient because it avoids using extra memory and reduces the number of comparisons with binary search.

+## GetMin_Stack
+This class implements a custom MinStack that supports standard stack operations (push, pop, top) plus a getMin() function that returns the minimum value, all in constant time (O(1)).
+It uses two stacks: one to store all values, and a second to keep track of the current minimums.
+Every time you push or pop, the minStack updates to make sure the smallest value is always on top.